cern-cta/CTA/common/semconv/README.md

 For example, the attribute key `cta.transfer.direction` might have as a possible value `archive`.

-- The attribute key variable would be `cta::semconv::attr::kCtaTransferDirection`.
+- The attribute key variable would be `cta::semconv::attr::kCtaIoDirection`.
 - The attribute value variable would be `cta::semconv::attr:CtaTransferDirectionValues::kArchive`